-A student under 18 years of age may be withdrawn from school only by a parent.
-IDEA requests notice from the parent at least three days in advance so that records and documents may be prepared.
-Parents may obtain a withdrawal form from the main office.
-The parent shall also provide the name of the new school in which the student will be enrolled and must sign the withdrawal request to document that the student will continue to be enrolled in a school or otherwise meet the requirements of compulsory attendance laws.
+A student under 18 years of age may be withdrawn from school only by a legal guardian.
+IDEA requests notice from the legal guardian at least three days in advance so that records and documents may be prepared.
+Legal guardians may obtain a withdrawal form from the school front office.
+The legal guardians shall also provide the name of the new school in which the student will be enrolled and must sign the withdrawal request to document that the student will continue to be enrolled in a school or otherwise meet the requirements of compulsory attendance laws.

-A student who is 18 years of age or older, who is married, or who has been declared by a court to be an emancipated minor, may withdraw without parental signature.
+A student who is 18 years of age or older, who is married, or who has been declared by a court to be an emancipated minor, may withdraw without their legal guardian's signature.

-Withdrawing students and parents are expected to:
+Withdrawing students and legal guardians are expected to:

-- Have a meeting with a school administrator; - Return all textbooks and checked-out materials and equipment; - Complete any make-up work assigned; - Pay any unpaid balance for student fees, if any; and Sign a release of student records.
+- Have a meeting with a school administrator

+- Return all textbooks and checked-out materials and equipment

+- Complete any make-up work assigned

+- Pay any unpaid balance for student fees, if any, and

+- Sign a release of student records.